Sparse Bayesian vector autoregressions in huge dimensions: Introduction

 \section{Introduction}

-Previous research has identified two important features that macroeconometric models should possess: the ability to exploit high dimensional information sets \citep{banbura2010, stock2011dynamic} and the possibility to capture non-linear features of the underlying time series \citep{Cogley2002, primiceri2005time,clark2011real, Clark2015}.
-While the literature suggests several paths to estimate large models, the majority of such approaches implies that once non-linearities are taken into account, analytical solutions are no longer available and the computational burden becomes prohibitive.\footnote{One exception is \cite{Koop2013185}.} This implies that high dimensional non-linear models can practically be estimated only under strong (and often unrealistic) restrictions on the dynamics of the model.
-However, especially in forecasting applications or in structural analysis, recent literature suggests that successful models should be able to exploit lots of information and also control for breaks in the autoregressive parameters or, more importantly, changes in the volatility of economic shocks \citep{primiceri2005time, Sims2006a, koop2009evolution}.
+Previous research has identified two important features that macroeconometric models should possess: the ability to exploit high dimensional information sets \citep{banbura2010, stock2011dynamic, roc-mca:dyn, koop2019bayesian} and the possibility to capture non-linear features of the underlying time series \citep{Cogley2002, primiceri2005time,clark2011real, Clark2015, bitto2015achieving, huber2019should}.
+While the literature suggests several paths to estimate large models, the majority of such approaches implies that once non-linearities are taken into account, analytical solutions are no longer available and the computational burden becomes prohibitive.\footnote{Two recent exceptions are \cite{Koop2013185} and \cite{carriero2015common}.} This implies that high dimensional non-linear models can practically be estimated only under strong (and often unrealistic) restrictions on the dynamics of the model.
+However, especially in forecasting applications or in structural analysis, successful models should generally be able to exploit lots of information and also control for breaks in the autoregressive parameters or, more importantly, changes in the volatility of economic shocks \citep{primiceri2005time, Sims2006a, koop2009evolution}.